Hierarchical Message-Passing Graph Neural Networks: Experiments

 \subsection{Evaluation Setup}

 \textbf{Datasets.} We perform experiments on both synthetic and real-world datasets.
-We choose one pairwise task, i.e., link prediction, and two node-wise tasks, i.e., node prediction and community detection.
-For link prediction, we adopt three datasets: \begin{itemize} \item Grid~\cite{YYL19}. $2$D grid graph representing a $20 \times 20$ grid with $|V|=400$ and no node features. \item Cora~\cite{SNBGGE08}.
-A citation network consists of 2,708 scientific publications and 5,429 links.
-Each publication is described by a 1,433 dimensional word vector as a node feature. \item Power~\cite{WS98}.
-An electrical grid of western US with 4,941 nodes and 6,594 edges, and no node features. \end{itemize}

-There is only Cora dataset has labelled nodes, therefore, we use the following datasets for node class prediction: \begin{itemize} \item Cora.
-The same above-mentioned Cora dataset which contains 7 classes of nodes.
+For the link prediction task, we adopt $3$ datasets: \begin{itemize} \item Grid~\cite{YYL19}.
+A synthetic $2$D grid graph representing a $20 \times 20$ grid with $\vert \mathcal{V} \vert =400$ and no node features. \item Cora~\cite{SNBGGE08}.
+A citation network consists of $2,708$ scientific publications and $5,429$ links.
+A $1,433$ dimensional word vector describes each publication as a node feature. \item Power~\cite{WS98}.
+An electrical grid of western US with $4,941$ nodes and $6,594$ edges and no node features. \end{itemize} For node classification, we use $6$ datasets: including Cora, Citeseer~\cite{KW17} and Pubmed~\cite{KW17} and a large-scale benchmark dataset Ogbn-arxiv~\cite{HFZDRLCL20} for transductive settings, and $2$ protein interaction networks Protein and PPI~\cite{YYMRHL18} for inductive settings. \begin{itemize} \item Cora.
+The same above-mentioned Cora dataset contains $7$ classes of nodes.
 Each node is labelled with the class it belongs to. \item Citeseer~\cite{SNBGGE08}.
-A citation network consists of 3,312 scientific publications classified into one of 6 classes, and the dataset contains 4,660 edges.
-Each node has 3,703-dimensional node features. \item Pubmed~\cite{NLGH12}.
-A dataset consists of 19,717 scientific publications from PubMed database pertaining to diabetes classified into one of 3 classes.
-Each node is described by a TF/IDF weighted word vector from a dictionary which consists of 500 unique words. \item PPI~\cite{ZL17}.
-24 protein-protein interaction networks and nodes of each graph have $50$ dimensional feature vector. \item Protein~\cite{BOSVSK05}.
-1113 protein graphs and nodes of each graph have $29$ dimensional feature vector.
-Each node is labelled with a functional role of the protein. \end{itemize}
+Each node comes with $3,703$-dimensional node features. \item Pubmed~\cite{NLGH12}.
+A dataset consists of $19,717$ scientific publications from PubMed database about diabetes classified into one of $3$ classes.
+Each node is described by a TF/IDF weighted word vector from a dictionary which consists of $500$ unique words. \item PPI~\cite{ZL17}. $24$ protein-protein interaction networks and nodes of each graph comes with $50$ dimensional feature vector. \item Protein~\cite{BOSVSK05}. $1113$ protein graphs and nodes of each graph comes with $29$ dimensional feature vector.
+Each node is labelled with a functional role of the protein. \item Ogbn-arxiv~\cite{HFZDRLCL20}.
+A large-scale citation graph between $169,343$ computer science arXiv papers.
+Each node is an arXiv paper, and each directed edge indicates that one paper cites another one.
+Each paper comes with a $128$-dimensional feature vector obtained by averaging the embeddings of words in its title and abstract.
+The task is to predict the $40$ subject areas of these papers. \end{itemize} For node community detection, we use an email communication dataset: \begin{itemize} \item Emails~\cite{snapnets}. $7$ real-world email communication graphs from SNAP with no node features.
+Each graph has $6$ communities, and each node is labelled with the community it belongs to. \end{itemize} The data statistics of datasets is summarised in Table~,\ref{table:summary_datasets} and they are available for download with our published code.